DiogoRoseira/DiogoRoseira/README.md

 ### Hi there, I’m Diogo Silvino 👋
-### Industrial Electronic Engineering and Computers at UMinho University! ⚡💻
+### Industrial Electronic Engineering and Computers at UMinho University!
-### MEng in Embedded Systems and Computers and Automation, Controls and Robotics by UMinho University! 🤖
+### MEng in Embedded Systems and Computers and Automation, Controls and Robotics by UMinho University! 🤖⚡💻

-- 📈 2023: New projects soon
-- 🎓 Student
-- ⚡ Computer and Eletronics Lover
-- 💻 Programmer

 ---

 ## Programming Languages